 2. Insurance Premium Tax - An application for a credit allocation may be made beginning on the first business day of January of each calendar year and may not be made after December 31 of that calendar year.
-Example: For the 2018-2019 2011 2012 2012 state fiscal year tax credit cap, a taxpayer may submit an application for a credit allocation beginning on January 2, 2018 January 3, 2011.
+Example: For the 2018-2019 2011-2012 state fiscal year tax credit cap, a taxpayer may submit an application for a credit allocation beginning on January 2, 2018 January 3, 2011.
 The application must be made on or before December 31, 2018 December 31, 2011.

 3. Sales and Use Tax - Tax on Oil and Gas Production - Excise Taxes on Liquor, Wine, and Malt Beverages - A taxpayer may make an application for a credit allocation on the first business day of January of the calendar year preceding the state fiscal year beginning on July 1 of the calendar year.
 The application must be made by June 30 of the state fiscal year for which the taxpayer is applying.
-For example, for a credit allocation for the 2018-2019 2011-2012 state fiscal year, taxpayers may apply for a credit allocation beginning on January 2, 2018 January 3, 2011.
-The application must be made on or before June 30, 2019 June 30, 2012.
+For example, for a credit allocation for the 2018-2019 2011 2012 2012 state fiscal year, taxpayers may apply for a credit allocation beginning on January 2, 2018 January 3, 2011 2011 2012.

-(d) The Department will accept applications until either the tax credit cap is reached, or until the end of the state fiscal year for sales and use tax, the tax on oil and gas production, and the excise taxes on liquor, wine, and malt beverages;, or until the end of the tax year for corporate income tax and insurance premium tax;, or until the due date of the taxpayer's corporate income/franchise tax return for corporate income tax, whichever occurs first.
+(d) The Department will accept applications until either the tax credit cap is reached; or until the end of the state fiscal year for sales and use tax, the tax on oil and gas production, and the excise taxes on liquor, wine, and malt beverages; or until the end of the tax year for corporate income tax and insurance premium tax; or until the due date of the taxpayer's corporate income/franchise tax return for corporate income tax, whichever occurs first.